 Byron Pillow (b.
 1991) was born and raised on the Texas Gulf Coast.
 Coming from a pseudo-musical family, he picked up the trombone in sixth grade and taught himself piano around the same time.
-Both instruments played important roles in his musical development, and he continues to play them to this day when the Gods are generous with time.
-After taking a year off to explore the wonders of minimum-wage employment and empty bank accounts, he started college at Texas A&M University Corpus Christi as a Marine Biology major.
+After taking a year off after high school to explore the wonders of minimum-wage employment and empty bank accounts, he started college at Texas A&M University Corpus Christi as a Marine Biology major.
 Fascinating as the creatures of the briny deep might be, they did not hold the same alluring sway as the world of music.
 During the summer of 2014 he left to Vermillion, South Dakota to complete an internship at the National Music Museum (NMM) studying the trombone production of the Frank Holton Company.
 Byron graduated in 2015 with a Bachelor of Arts in Music, with Honors, and a minor in biology.
 His Honors Thesis, based on his work as an intern at the NMM, was titled Sliding Through History: The Trombones of Frank Holton & Co.

-When not busy staring at instruments, he enjoys fishing, hiking, camping, cooking, eating, and just about anything dealing with music, photography, or the works of J.R.R.
+When not busy trundling through the museum world, he enjoys fishing, hiking, camping, cooking, eating, and just about anything dealing with music, photography, or the works of J.R.R.
 Tolkien.